 - They can create security holes in your network

 Rogue access point detection does two things, detection and mitigation.
-Whatever you decide to install on your network it has to have the ability (from the beginning of your RF design) to be able to detect and mitigate rogue access points.
+Whatever you decide to install on your network, it has to have the ability (from the beginning of your RF design) to be able to detect and mitigate rogue access points.

 WLAN design basics

-At SecurEdge, we deliver affordable, robust, and secure wireless platforms – it’s all we do.
+At SecurEdge, we deliver affordable, robust, and secure wireless platforms.
+We make sure that your wireless access balances security with a positive user experience.
 If you have any questions about wireless network designor would like to discuss an upcoming project,please contact us here.